-Malaysia’s Hot Springs
+7 Best of Malaysia’s Hot Springs

 Malaysia, a land of vibrant culture, diverse landscapes, and hidden treasures, boasts a unique geothermal gift - natural hot springs, locally known as "air panas."
 These bubbling pools offer a blend of relaxation, rejuvenation, and cultural immersion, attracting locals and travelers alike.

-Poring Hot Springs & Nature Reserve, Sabah
+Poring Hot Springs & Nature Reserve

-Nestled within a lush rainforest reserve, Poring boasts sulfur-rich springs alongside canopy walkways, waterfalls, and wildlife encounters.
+Nestled within a lush rainforest reserve, Poring Hot Springs boasts sulfur-rich springs alongside canopy walkways, waterfalls, and wildlife encounters.
 Immerse yourself in the lush rainforest canopy and experience the rich biodiversity of the Poring Hot Spring & Nature Reserve.

 Poring is named after a species of giant bamboo that grows abundantly in the area.
 Poring is known for its hot sulphur spring bath which was first developed by the Japanese during world war II.

-Walk along a nature trail to reach the natural pools, each with varying temperatures and mineral compositions.
-Kipungit Waterfall is the nearest waterfall from Poring Hot Spring & Nature Reserve.
 It takes approximately 15 minutes walk.
 Langanan Waterfall is the highest waterfall in Poring.
 It is more than 350 feet in height and takes approximately 2 hours trekking through the lowland tropical forest.

-Mineral Magic: Nestled amidst lush rainforest, Poring boasts the hottest natural spring in Malaysia, reaching temperatures of 80°C. Rich in sulfur, sodium, and potassium, the waters offer potential benefits for skin conditions, joint pain, and muscle relaxation.
+Nestled amidst lush rainforest, Poring boasts the hottest natural spring in Malaysia, reaching temperatures of 80°C. Rich in sulfur, sodium, and potassium, the waters offer potential benefits for skin conditions, joint pain, and muscle relaxation.

 Secret Tips